plantbreeding/BrAPI/Specification/BrAPI-Germplasm/README.md

     + accessionNumber (Optional, ) ...
 Unique identifiers for accessions within a genebank
     + germplasmGenus (Optional, ) ...
 Genus name to identify germplasm
     + germplasmSpecies (Optional, ) ...
 Species name to identify germplasm
-    + studyDbIds (Optional, ) ...
+    + studyDbId (Optional, ) ...
 Search for Germplasm that are associated with a particular Study
     + synonym (Optional, ) ...
 Alternative name or ID used to reference this germplasm
     + parentDbId (Optional, ) ...
 Search for Germplasm with this parent
     + progenyDbId (Optional, ) ...
 Search for Germplasm with this child